Wayuu people: Coerced labor

 In many rural areas in colonial Venezuela, abuses – and in most cases – debt peonage of the Wayuu grew rampant, even after the 1542 New Laws' prohibition on indigenous slavery in Spanish colonial territories.

 In 1771, a Spanish force sent from Cartagena to quash the Indigenous insurgency in the Guajira Peninsula, and what they found was a fearsome army with British guns.
 On top of having connections with both British and Dutch merchants, Wayuu people would trade pearls and brazilwood to these merchants in return for contraband slaves.
 In fact, Wayuu chiefs Pablo Majusares and Toribio Caporinche both owned eight African slaves.
 Until Venezuelan independence was to be official, the Wayuu remained a constant threat and remained autonomous from the Spanish, with kidnappings occurring from both sides occasionally.
-When questioned about laws that have already been put into place regarding Indigenous abuse in Spanish territory, Spanish officers would reply to concerns for using captives as slaves as "just," claiming that belligerence allows for compensation.
+When questioned about laws that had already been put into place regarding Indigenous abuse in Spanish territory, Spanish officers would reply to concerns for using captives as slaves as "just," claiming that belligerence allows for compensation.

-Venezuela independence was declared in 1811, but independence was not fully achieved until 1821 when Simón Bolívar led the Venezuelan War of Independence.
+Venezuelan independence was declared in 1811 but not fully achieved until 1821 when Simón Bolívar led the Venezuelan War of Independence.
 The removal of debt peonage in Venezuela did not officially end until 1854, when President José Gregorio Monagas (1851–1855) promised land owners compensation for the release of their so-called "unvaluable" workers growing in age.